angular/angular/aio/content/guide/glossary.md

 ## form control

-A instance of `FormControl`, which is a fundamental building block for Angular forms.
+An instance of `FormControl`, which is a fundamental building block for Angular forms.
 Together with `FormGroup` and `FormArray`, tracks the value, validation, and status of a form input element.

-Read more forms in the [Introduction to forms in Angular](guide/forms-overview).
+Read more about forms in the [Introduction to forms in Angular](guide/forms-overview).

 {@a form-model}